compi-migui/tfg-doc/src/md/60_results.md

 The metrics we have looked at so far are the ones used by @vidal_structural_2020.
 There is one more we must define before moving on to multiclass measures, as we will use it to compute the general performance score mentioned earlier in this section.
 It is the ambitiously-named unified performance measure (UPM), proposed by @redondo_unified_2020.

-In their proposal, @redondo_unified_2020 explain that the unified performance measure "in the imbalanced classification problems, improves the stability of MCC and veracity of Accuracy, F~1~^+ and F~1~^-" and that "the evidence from \[that\] study suggests the use of UPM for both imbalanced and balanced data".
+In their proposal, @redondo_unified_2020 explain that the unified performance measure "in the imbalanced classification problems, improves the stability of MCC and veracity of Accuracy \[and the F~1~-measure\]" and that "the evidence from \[that\] study suggests the use of UPM for both imbalanced and balanced data".
 As we are dealing with a multiclass problem, the UPM is not directly useful to us, but the general performance score that builds on it will be.

 The UPM is defined as:
 $$ \text{UPM} = \cfrac{1}{1 + \cfrac{(\text{TP} + \text{TN}) \cdot (\text{FP} + \text{FN})}{4 \cdot \text{TP} \cdot \text{TN}}}\ \text{.} $$ {#eq:definition-upm}